decert-me/rareskills-solana-course/src/en/chapter_24.md

 }
 ```

 The following client code will create a wallet for Alice and Bob and airdrop them 1 SOL each.
-Alice will initialize the account MyStorage, and Bob will write to it:
+Alice will initialize the account `MyStorage`, and Bob will write to it:

 ```
 import * as anchor from "@coral-xyz/anchor";